stephencwelch/Neural-Networks-For-Audio-Processing/Getting Started.md

 #Getting Started

 ##Python Stack
 Several options exist for running scripts on your machine.
-On OSX, I recommend using the package manager [homebrew](http://brew.sh/).

 Building a nice functonal version of python with all needed dependencies can be tough, especially if you're coming from a language like MATLAB.
 You will learn a bit about how software and computers work though!

 ###On OSX
 There are a few ways to get iPython and the necessary dependencies installed.
-One option is to use the package manager homebrew.
+One option is to use the package manager [homebrew](http://brew.sh/).
 [This](http://www.lowindata.com/2013/installing-scientific-python-on-mac-os-x/) guide has helped me in the past, but is a bit dated:

 Another great option, and probably the simplest is to use the [anaconda](https://store.continuum.io/cshop/anaconda/) or miniconda distrubtions from endthought.